Deer Management

 All participants must hold a valid hunting license, follow all DNR rules and local requirements and pass a proficiency test.
 Park staff selects the locations for the elevated stands based on deer movement patterns and proximity to main trails and park boundaries.
 Participants must communicate weekly with park staff and whenever a deer is taken.

 Each year the hunt is approved by the DNR at a state level.
+The hunt is usually approved in May.
 Additionally, City Council approves an exception to Chapter 133 of the City Code.
 Local DNR officials recommend continuing the program based on robust numbers in the vicinity and population modeling from the Wildlife Research Unit suggests deer populations in the area continue to grow and numbers are likely above goal.

 Managing urban deer not only stabilizes the population, but importantly, it helps to keep deer from becoming too habituated to people.
 It is important to continue efforts to help keep numbers in a socially acceptable range to most citizens, mitigate deer grazing and browsing impacts to park vegetation, impacts to peoples’ yards and gardens, and reduce deer/vehicle collisions.